LifeStation At Home Review

 - Additional Features: Multiperson Monitoring, Wall-Mounted Button, Lockbox

-Our experience with their services confirmed their excellence in providing help when prompted.
+Our experience with LifeStation services confirmed its excellence in providing help when prompted.
 If we add the easy setup and use of this system, and a fair price (especially if you opt for the annual plan), we can only conclude that LifeStation is a great choice.
 The only thing that disappointed us was the fairly short pendant range.
 If you prefer systems with longer pendant ranges, take a look at some of the other medical alert systems we’ve reviewed.

-LifeStation At Home Design & Major Features
+LifeStation At Home Design and Major Features

 LifeStation’s in-home system is a typical setup consisting of a base unit and a choice of a neck pendant or a wristband help button.
 The base unit is black, while most other base units are white.
 You can place it on a flat surface or hang it on a wall.
 On the left, there’s a red help button with “help” written in Braille.
 Some LifeStation reviews state that the help button is small, and it is when compared to most rival systems.
 But this wasn’t an issue for us, as the button is clearly marked.